blaix/tdubs/README.rst

 Mocks *are* callable by default, because they are designed to record calls for verification after execution.
 You should use ``Mock`` when you only need to verify that something was called.
-For example, I need to verify whether or not ``repository.insert`` was called with our data, so I'm using a mock.
+For example, I need to verify whether or not ``printer`` was called with the correct string, so I'm using a mock.

 You can think of it this way: use ``Stub`` for *queries*, and ``Mock`` for *commands*.
 If the separation isn't clear, spend some time thinking about your